namdev-rathod/DevOps-Real-Time-Interview-Questions/README.md

 11. Have used any pre-defined modules in your project?
 12. Write a sample boto3 script?
 13. Why ansible?
+14. What is Ansible, and how have you used it in your previous roles?
+15. Can you explain the difference between Ansible and other configuration management tools like Puppet or Chef?
+16. How have you used Ansible to automate the deployment of applications and infrastructure?
+17. Can you describe how you would use Ansible to manage a large, distributed infrastructure?
+18. How have you used Ansible to manage and maintain application configuration files and templates?
+19. Have you used Ansible in conjunction with other tools like Docker or Kubernetes, and if so, how did you integrate them?
+20. Can you explain how Ansible uses inventory files, and what strategies have you used to manage large inventories?
+21. Have you implemented custom Ansible modules or plugins, and if so, can you describe them?
+22. How do you ensure that your Ansible playbooks are idempotent, and what are some techniques you have used to test this?
+23. Can you describe a particularly challenging Ansible deployment or automation project you worked on and how you overcame any obstacles?
+24. How is Ansible different from other configuration management tools like Puppet and Chef?
+25. How does Ansible use YAML files, and what are the benefits of using YAML in Ansible?

 # Monitoring
 1. Which monitoring tools are used in Project?